 The voting system’s documentation must contain a supply chain risk management strategy that at minimum includes the following:

-a reference to the template or standard used, if any, to develop the supply chain risk management strategy
+a reference to the template or standard used, if any, to develop the supply chain risk management strategy;

-Identification and prioritization of the critical systems, components and services
+the assurance requirements to mitigate supply chain risks;

-the contract language that requires suppliers and partners to provide the appropriate information to meet the assurance requirements of the supply chain risk management strategy.
-This includes the products or services acquired from the suppliers/partners and any evidence or artifacts that attest to the required level of assurance.
+the contract language that requires suppliers and partners to provide the appropriate information to meet the assurance requirements of the supply chain risk management strategy;

-The plan for reviewing and auditing suppliers and partners
+the plan for reviewing and auditing suppliers and partners; and

-The response and recovery plan for a supply chain risk incident
+the response and recovery plan for a supply chain risk incident.

+Discussion Supply chain risks may include insertion of counterfeits, unauthorized production, tampering, theft, insertion of malicious software and hardware, as well as poor manufacturing and development practices in the technology supply chain.
+These risks are associated with an organization’s decreased visibility into, and understanding of, how the technology that they acquire is developed, integrated, and deployed, as well as the processes, procedures, and practices used to assure the integrity, security, resilience, and quality of the products and services.
+These risks can be managed by…

+following Appendix E of NIST SP 800-161 – Supply Chain Risk Management Practices [NIST15b] for Federal Information Systems and Organizations guidance (Appendix E provides a supply chain management plan(strategy template).

+utilizing the NIST Cybersecurity Framework Version 1.1 [NIST18c] by referencing the Supply Chain Risk Management category and subcategory, and

+referencing the relevant security controls for supply chain in NIST SP 800-53 Rev. 5 Security and Privacy Controls for Information Systems and Organizations [NIST20b].

+Contract language provided must include the products or services acquired from the suppliers/partners and any evidence or artifacts that attest to the required level of assurance.